Quantum Work Capacitances: ultimate limits for energy extraction on noisy quantum batteries

 and hence

 which inserted in Eqs.~(\ref{local ergotropy capacitance}) and (\ref{local ergotropy capacitance for separable inputs}) leads to

-Equations~(\ref{dfdfd}) and (\ref{dfdfd1}) show that for $d>2$, in the case of depolarizing channels, the use of entangled state does not improve the ER process, while the possibility of using global operations can provide an advantage. \\ An analogous result can be found in the case of the free energy, the depolarizing channel is covariant under any unitary transformation and thanks to Eq. (\ref{eq:entr_depol}) we can show that
+Equations~(\ref{dfdfd}) and (\ref{dfdfd1}) show that for $d>2$, in the case of depolarizing channels, the use of entangled states does not improve the energy extraction process, while the possibility of using global operations can provide an advantage. \\

+An analogous result can be found in the case of the free energy.
+The depolarizing channel is covariant under any unitary transformation and thanks to Eq. (\ref{eq:entr_depol}) we can show that

 so the corresponding capacitance can be evaluated as